S4RL: Surprisingly Simple Self-Supervision for Offline Reinforcement Learning: Experiments

 \subsection{Results}

 \paragraph{Role of Data Augmentations} We first investigate different data augmentation schemes and its performance on the OpenAI Gym subset of the D4RL tasks.
 We compare a base CQL agent with and without different forms of augmentation strategies, and tabulate the mean normalized performance, average normalized performance over all the tasks and relative rankings in Table \ref{tab:aug_table}.
-We see that using zero-mean Gaussian noise ($\mathcal{N}$), zero-mean Uniform noise ($\mathcal{U}$) and state mix-up consistently outperform the the baseline CQL agent, as well as different data augmentation variants.
-The average-ranking of S4RL-$\mathcal{N}$ and S4RL-$\mathcal{U}$ are 1.50 and 2.25 respectively, suggesting their effectiveness over a wide range of task distributions and data distributions.
-We also see that the S4RL agent is able to learn useful policies given data collected from a random policies as evidenced by the performance in ``halfcheetah-random'' and ``walker2d-random''.
-Despite being similar in nature
+We see that using zero-mean Gaussian noise ($\mathcal{N}$), zero-mean Uniform noise ($\mathcal{U}$), state mix-up and adversarial state training consistently outperform the the baseline CQL agent, as well as different data augmentation variants.
+The average-ranking of S4RL-Adv and S4RL-$\mathcal{N}$ are 1.83 and 1.92 respectively, suggesting their effectiveness over a wide range of task and data distributions.
+We also see that CQL+S4RL agent is able to learn useful policies given data collected from a random policy as evidenced by the performance in ``walker-random'' where the base CQL agent is unable to learn any meaningful policy.

 We also see that the S4RL agent is able to significantly outperform the baseline CQL agent on complex data distributions such as ``-medium-replay'' where the data collected is from all the data collected while training a policy in the environment.
 Therefore the data split consists of data that ranges from a completely untrained policy (random policy), to a ``medium'' trained policy.
-Simple augmentation strategies on difficult data distributions result in improvements over the CQL baseline, showing the power of S4RL, despite being simple to implement for any baseline agent.

 It is also important to look at the different augmentation techniques that do not help policy learning.
 Techniques that hurt the performance and perform worse than the baseline CQL agent include Dimension-Dropout and State-Switch.
 Both techniques are inspired by popular computer vision data augmentation algorithms, mainly MixMatch \cite{mixmatch} and CutMix \cite{cutmix}.
 Since both techniques perform element-wise operations, it is likely that they omit important information about the state of the robot such as joint velocity.
 Without such information, it is possible that the value function is unable to reason about the environment which results in poor value estimates.